 The Family Nurse Practitioner program’s l clinical experience allows the student to grow in their confidence and clinical skills over two semesters by providing care to patients across the lifespan in urban and/or rural primary care settings.
 Students begin seeing clients in the spring semester under the supervision of a qualified, VUSN approved preceptor.
 The final clinical experience combines theory, research and practice in the delivery of clinical services in a family care setting.
-The clinical preceptorship gives each student an immersion experience with a clinical mentor who is an expert in primary health care delivery By the end of the preceptorship, students are able to manage common primary care complaints with minimal input from their preceptor.
+The clinical preceptorship gives each student an immersion experience with a clinical mentor who is an expert in primary health care delivery.
+Due to State Boards of Nursing and/or State Higher Educational rules, the School may not be able to provide clinical placements in your location of choice, but every reasonable effort will be made to accommodate your placement request.
+By the end of the preceptorship, students are able to manage common primary care complaints with minimal input from their preceptor.

 Dual-Focus Programs Expand Scope of Practice

 Vanderbilt School of Nursing also offers these dual-focus programs that expand the Scope of Practice for Family Nurse Practitioners, depending upon your particular interests.
 Visit these programs to learn more.

 – Prepares you for dual certification as a Family Nurse Practitioner and Acute Care Nurse Practitioner.
 You will care for pediatric and adult patients and treat varying levels of acuity in emergency care settings.